-Existing clients as of April 20, 2023 are charged under prior fee schedules that are different than that set out above.
+Existing clients as of September 29, 2023 may be charged under prior fee schedules that are different than that set out above.
 With regards to employee-related accounts and certain other accounts, it is in our discretion to charge fees less than those stated on the fee schedule depending upon a number of factors including portfolio size, length of employment, and relationship to the employee.